Confirmation of recognition for Jordan's Principle eligibility

 Contact us to obtain copies of these forms or to find out more.

-Jordan's Principle is request driven and does not have a maximum budget.
-It will continue to support the unmet needs of First Nations children, including those who are recognized by their First Nation as part of the new Jordan's Principle eligibility.
+Jordan's Principle is a request-driven initiative.
+It will continue to support the unmet needs of First Nations children, including those who are recognized by their First Nation as part of the Jordan's Principle eligibility.

 Who can be a designated First Nation official